 48v (phantom power) can be sent to each leg of the input signal using the 48v button (mono) or the 48L and 48R buttons (stereo).
 These are located on the TFT touchscreen.

 Polarity inversion

 The polarity of the each leg of the signal may be inverted individually using controls on the touchscreen.

 Input balance

-The balance of a stereo input pair can be varied from full left, through center stereo to full right.
-If the balance control is switched out, then the balance is set to center stereo.
+The balance of a stereo input pair can be varied from +/- 3dB left/right, through center stereo.